Updated on 2026-01-28 GMT+08:00

 -

-Services on Huawei Cloud are interdependent, so UCS depends on other cloud services to implement some functions (such as image repository and domain name resolution).
+Services on Huawei Cloud are interdependent, so UCS depends on other cloud services to implement some functions (such as image repositories and domain name resolution).
 The preceding four system-defined policies are often used together with the roles or policies of other cloud services for refined authorization.
 When granting permissions to IAM users, the administrator must comply with the principle of least privilege.
-Table 3 lists the least-privilege permissions required by the Administrator, Operator, and Viewer roles to use each UCS function.
+Table 3 lists the least-privilege permissions required by the Administrator, Operator, and Viewer roles to use UCS functions.

-• If your Huawei Cloud account is used to log in to the UCS console for the first time, you need to grant permissions to the account.
-Then, UCS will create an agency named ucs_admin_trust for you in IAM.
+• If your Huawei Cloud account logs in to the UCS console for the first time, you need to grant permissions to the account.
+UCS will create an agency named ucs_admin_trust for you in IAM.
 Do not delete or modify the agency.

-• If the user group that an IAM user belongs to is not granted any permissions, you cannot access the UCS console.
+• If no permissions are granted to the user group that an IAM user belongs to, access to the UCS console will be denied.
 Grant permissions by referring to Table 3.

 • UCS FullAccess does not have the RBAC permissions of CCE clusters.
-You need to go to the Permissions page to grant permissions for CCE clusters as described in the following table.
+Users need to go to the Permissions page to grant permissions for CCE clusters as described in the following table.

 Function